fbr600/Optimization/A_Star/Readme.md

 ### 3 Create a file called *‘ways.txt’*
 	Function: WriteWays
-	Format:nº nodes in the way / idway / 1 if is oneway, 0 if not / idnode1 / idnod2 / ......
+	Format: number of nodes in the way / idway / 1 if is oneway, 0 if not / idnode1 / idnod2 / ......
 	One important information that is got in this function is the number of nodes that there are in each way.
 This will be usefull to scann the ways in order to assign the neighbours to each node.
 	Also, as in the Nodes case, this function return the number of  ways.